dart-archive/www.dartlang.org/src/site/codelabs/deploy/index.markdown

   based on the path of the running script.

-* The top-level `Platform` object provides information about the environment in which the program is running.
+* The top-level `Platform` object provides information about the environment in which the application is running.
-  Here, the code gets the filepath to the program.
+  Here, the code gets the path to the application main file.

 &nbsp; {% comment %} non-breaking space required for bootstrap/markdown bogosity {% endcomment %}